Budgeting Loan/Advance - How much Budgeting Loan/Advance will I get?

 A Budgeting Loan/Advance is not included in the Benefit Cap which limits the total amount in some benefits that working-age people can receive.
 See our Benefit Cap guide for more details.

 How will I be paid a Budgeting/Loan Advance?

-A Budgeting Loan/Advance will be paid directly into your Bank, Building Society or Post Office account or by Simple Payment if you are unable to open or manage one of these or a similar account.
+A Budgeting Loan/Advance will be paid directly into your Bank or Building Society account or through the Payment Exception Service if you are unable to open or manage one of these or a similar account.